 \section{Introduction}

-Dynamic asset pricing theory, as introduced\footnote{ See also the seminal works of Luis Bachelier \cite{Bachelier_1900}. } by Black, Scholes and Merton \cite{Black_1973, Merton_1973}, is based on the concepts of arbitrage opportunities and replicating portfolio, along with a set of assumptions that can be classified into two groups.
-The first group of assumptions concerns the microstructure of the market; or rather, the rule on which trades are performed, information is released, and prices are formed.
-In particular, any trade is executed without taxes, transaction costs, and amount restrictions (i.e., the market is frictionless).
-Meanwhile, traders are price takers with symmetric information (i.e., a perfectly competitive market) and are able to trade any infinite amount (i.e., no liquidity constraints) at any infinitesimally small time interval (i.e., absolutely continuous trading).
-The market is assumed to be efficient (in the sense that all of the relevant information is embedded in the market price) and liquid (i.e., every order is executed instantaneously at the current equilibrium price).
-Finally, the market is assumed to be free of arbitrage opportunity.
-The second group of assumptions is related to the choice of the Geometric Brownian Motion (GBM) as the stochastic process describing the price dynamic of the security underlying the option contract.
-The GBM assumption carries a strong set of hypotheses such as constant volatility, normal distribution of log returns, and absence of long memory.\footnote{ For the definition of a long memory process, we refer the interested reader to \cite{Beran_2017,Mandelbrot_2001}. }\\
+\begin{quotation} ``At the level of transactions prices, ..., the random walk conjecture is ... a hypothesis that is very easy to reject in most markets even in small data samples.
+In microstructure, the question is not `whether' transactions prices differ from a random walk, but rather `how much' and `why?' '' \citep{Hasbrouck_1996} \end{quotation} Dynamic asset pricing theory, as introduced\footnote{ See also the seminal works of \citet{Bachelier_1900}.} by \citet{Black_1973} and \citet{Merton_1973} (BSM), is based on the concepts of no arbitrage opportunity and replicating portfolios, along with a set of assumptions that can be classified into two groups.
+The first group of assumptions concerns the microstructure of the market: the rules under which trades are performed; the impact of transaction and timing costs; the role of information and its disclosure; discovery and formation of prices; volatility; liquidity; market maker and investor behavior.
+Under the assumptions of the BSM model: any trade is executed without taxes, transaction costs, and amount restriction (the market is frictionless); traders are price takers with symmetric information (a perfectly competitive market) and are able to trade any amount (no liquidity constraints) over any infinitesimally small time interval (continuous trading); the market is assumed to be efficient (all relevant information is embedded in the market price), liquid (every order is executed instantaneously at the current equilibrium price), and free of arbitrage opportunity.
+The second group of assumptions is related to the choice of geometric Brownian motion (GBM) as the stochastic process describing the price dynamics of the security underlying the option contract.
+The assumption of GBM invokes a strong set of restrictions, including constant volatility, the normal distribution of log returns, and absence of long-memory.\footnote{ For the definition of a long-memory process, we refer the interested reader to \citet{Mandelbrot_2001} and \citet{Beran_2017}. }